amida-tech/amida-notification-microservice/README.md

 3. Create a `.env` file for use by this service's docker container.
 A good starting point is `.env.production`.

+4. Perform the steps under the [Development > Setup > PushNotifications](#Push-Notifications) section.

-4. Start the notification-service container:
+5. Start the notification-service container:

 ```sh
 docker run -d \